Sticky and blunt ends

 DNA ends refer to the properties of the ends of linear DNA molecules, which in molecular biology are described as "sticky" or "blunt" based on the shape of the complementary strands at the terminus.
 In sticky ends, one strand is longer than the other (typically by at least a few nucleotides), such that the longer strand has bases which are left unpaired.
 In blunt ends, both strands are of equal length – i.e. they end at the same base position, leaving no unpaired bases on either strand.

 The concept is used in molecular biology, in cloning, or when subcloning insert DNA into vector DNA.
 Such ends may be generated by restriction enzymes that break the molecule's phosphodiester backbone at specific locations, which themselves belong to a larger class of enzymes called exonucleases and endonucleases.
 A restriction enzyme that cuts the backbones of both strands at non-adjacent locations leaves a staggered cut, generating two overlapping sticky ends, while an enzyme that makes a straight cut (at locations directly across from each other on both strands) generates two blunt ends.

 Single-stranded DNA molecules

 A single-stranded non-circular DNA molecule has two non-identical ends, the 3' end and the 5' end (usually pronounced "three prime end" and "five prime end").
 The numbers refer to the numbering of carbon atoms in the deoxyribose, which is a sugar forming an important part of the backbone of the DNA molecule.
 In the backbone of DNA the 5' carbon of one deoxyribose is linked to the 3' carbon of another by a phosphodiester bond linkage.
-The 5' carbon of this deoxyribose is again linked to the 3' carbon of the next, and so forth.